NilFoundation/placeholder/crypto3/libs/algebra/docs/implementation.md

 @tableofcontents

 The key idea of `algebra` is to provide useful interfaces for basic cryptography math.
-It's based on NilFoundation fork of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.

-We expanded Boost.Multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
-It contains modular number-specific algorithms using Montgomery representation.
-It also supports compile-time computations, because it gives us opportunity to implement algebra constructions as constexpr.

-For our purposes we needed the opportunity to use field and curve arithmetic in compile time, what became possible thanks to compile-time `modular_adaptor`.
+It's based on NilFoundation implementation of fixed-width numbers called `big_uint` and modular number `big_mod`.

 Algebra library consists of several modules listed below: